Choosing the Best Rode Wireless Mic: GO Gen 3 vs Wireless Pro vs Wireless Micro

 How To Connect Rode Wireless Micro

-What: Simply plug the receiver directly into your smartphone.
+What: Simply plug the receiver directly into your device.

 Why: For instant, cable-free recording directly to your phone.